gvwilson/sensibleadventures/nardica/nardica.md

 looked like they had just come out of a printer.  "__We__ are still running simulations."*

 *Doctor Johel stood.
-"We have run over a trillion simulations.
+"We have already run trillions of simulations.
 The risk is too great."*

 *"The risk __to us__ is considerable," Aunt Naggie conceded.
 "But we are not the only concern, or even the largest."*

-*"Our nonexistence is not an acceptable outcome."
+*"Complete biosphere collapse is regrettable.
+Our nonexistence, on the other hand, is unacceptable."
 Doctor Johel's voice was colder than the ocean.
 Iffy shivered.
 Whatever was pretending to be the doctor wasn't even remotely human.*

 *"Our attempt to resolve the scenario unilaterally was not acceptable either.
 Consensus is required," Aunt Naggie chided.*